JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 - Have people pushed back against decisions made by management?
 Have their been changes?
 - What have been major changes initiated by employees?
-- How has the acclerator changed over time?
+- How has the accelerator changed over time?
 - Who among non - leadership people has created and sustained change?
 - What avenues and processes exist for employees to create change?
 - Does feedback make a difference at different levels?